The Regulatory Reform Order

 In 2008-9 the government extended the scope of the RRO to include use of the DFG money.
 This enables the authorities to use specific DFG funding for wider purposes.

-Creating greater flexibility within the fund, allows an authority to address issues on a wider preventative basis that can’t be covered using mandatory DFG.
+Creating greater flexibility within the fund, it allows an authority to address issues on a wider preventative basis that can’t be covered using mandatory DFG.
 The adoption and publication of a policy for housing assistance is a requirement of the RRO before assistance can be offered.
 The scope of the order is very wide and allows the Council to decide whether it provides grants, loans, advice etc for the purpose of repairing, improving, extending, converting or adapting housing accommodation.

 The government are increasing the amount given to Local Authorities significantly in the coming years.
 In 2016/17 the amount is rising from £220m to £395m reaching £500m in 2019/20.
 The expectation is that the powers under the RRO will be used to allow authorities to be more flexible in how the money is spent.
-The DFG monies are now contained within the Better Care Fund (BCF) and it is expected that health priorities will become more important in the way DFG is spent.
-So that delayed transfers of care and readmission to hospital, which are key health priorities, could be supported using some of the DFG finance.
+The DFG monies are now contained within the Better Care Fund (BCF) and it is expected that health priorities will become more important in the way DFG is spent, so that delayed transfers of care and readmission to hospital, which are key health priorities, could be supported using some of the DFG finance.
 Housing options advice and support with moving is another important issue that could be funded using the RRO.

 Preparing a policy under the RRO housing renewal